josiahhudson/csv-transformer/README.md

   Depending on the output type, the cast may be reflected in the final output.
 - The name (blue) is the key string in the output map.
 For CSV output, the name currently isn't used.
 - The first element in an output chain (red) must be a value (i.e. a variable or string literal)
-- The rest of the chain consists of transforms (green) seperated by "|" characters.
+- The rest of the chain consists of transforms (green) separated by "|" characters.
   These transforms may take arguments which can be strings or variables.
 Transforms are evaluated from left to right.